OWASP-BLT/BLT/README.md

 - `python manage.py migrate`
 - `python manage.py createsuperuser` (then go to /admin) and add filler information for social auth accounts
 - `python manage.py runserver`

+Note:
+- `you may have to install libpq-dev`